Computer graphics: 2010s

-In cinema, most animated movies are CGI now; a great many animated CGI films are made per year, but few, if any, attempt photorealism due to continuing fears of the uncanny valley.
+In cinema, most animated movies are CGI now; many animated CGI films are made per year, but few, if any, attempt photorealism due to continuing fears of the uncanny valley.
 Most are 3D cartoons.

-In videogames, the Microsoft Xbox One, Sony PlayStation 4, and Nintendo Switch dominated the home space and were all capable of advanced 3D graphics; the Windows PC was still one of the most active gaming platforms as well.
+In videogames, the Microsoft Xbox One, Sony PlayStation 4, and Nintendo Switch dominated the home space and were all capable of advanced 3D graphics; Windows was still one of the most active gaming platforms as well.

+2020s

+In the 2020s', advances in ray-tracing technology allowed it to be used for real-time rendering, as well as AI-powered graphics for generating or upscaling frames.

+While ray-tracing existed before, Nvidia was the first to push for ray-tracing with ray-tracing cores, as well as for AI with DLSS and Tensor cores.
+AMD followed suit with the same; FSR, Tensor cores and ray-tracing cores.

 Image types

 Two-dimensional

 2D computer graphics are the computer-based generation of digital images—mostly from models, such as digital image, and by techniques specific to them.

 2D computer graphics are mainly used in applications that were originally developed upon traditional printing and drawing technologies such as typography.
 In those applications, the two-dimensional image is not just a representation of a real-world object, but an independent artifact with added semantic value; two-dimensional models are therefore preferred because they give more direct control of the image than 3D computer graphics, whose approach is more akin to photography than to typography.